developmichal/Html-Serializer/README.md

-# 🌐 Html-Serializer – HTML Parsing into a Tag Tree (in .NET)
+# 🌐 Html-Serializer – HTML Parsing into a Tag Tree

 **Status:** Project written in C# (.NET Core)